 Unfortunately, since the Windows Modules Installer Service is a system process, you cannot download it as a package.
 In case it fails to work properly or is missing altogether, you can use the solutions listed below to fix the problem.

-How to fix Windows Modules Installer Service issues
+How to repair Windows Modules Installer Service

 1. Make sure that the service is running